 Some trains have more rigid meal times because the cafe car attendant is doing double duty.
 On these trains, they serve coach passengers and prepare sleeping car passengers’ meals.

-This situation is on Capitol Limited, Texas Eagle, Cardinal, Crescent, and possibly others.
-(This can change at any time),
+This situation is more prevalent on Capitol Limited, Texas Eagle, Cardinal, and Crescent.

 For these trains, attendants take reservations and bring your meals to your room.
 Let your attendant know if you want to eat in the cafe car.
 Breakfast may or may not be by reservation, depending on the train.